 Location: Spiegelsberg 5, 3362 Mauer

-Theoretical part in the morning: in the dome room of Steinkraft
+Theoretical part in the morning: in the dome room of the Steinkraft company

-Humus, the basis of life on Mother Earth.
+Humus, the foundation of life on Mother Earth.

-No matter from which field of study and from which perspective we approach the research into the vital connections of life, if we delve deep enough, we will always find ourselves at or in the ground.
+No matter what field of study or perspective we use to approach research into the vital connections of life, if we dig deep enough, we always find ourselves at or in the ground.

-As we explore humus more deeply, we delve into the fascinating world of minerals, microorganisms, electrons and magnetism.
+As soon as we explore the humus more deeply, we delve into the fascinating world of minerals, microorganisms, electrons and magnetism.

 Process: